 For a game called Doom Eternal, it sure seems to be dropping the ball a lot.
 The framerate tends to fall below smooth levels.
 But the bigger question here is why?
 Here are some possible causes:

 - System requirements – Doom Eternal is a fast-paced, intense game that requires your computer to run at a high frame rate so that you can enjoy playing the game and experience everything it has to offer.
 To make sure you’re able to run Doom Eternal at the best frame rates possible, we recommend your computer meet or exceed the minimum system requirements.

-- Outdated OS – If you are playing the game on a PC, make sure that you are up-to-date with the latest updates.
-Most games are optimized to work with the latest versions so if the game detects an old OS, it may struggle to balance the available resources for maximum efficiency.
+- Outdated OS – If you are playing the game on a PC, ensure you are up-to-date with the latest updates.
+Most games are optimized to work with the latest versions, so if the game detects an old OS, it may struggle to balance the available resources for maximum efficiency.

 How can I fix FPS drops, lag, and stuttering in Doom Eternal?

 Before you start making changes to the PC, here are a few quick tricks to try: